CITY OF REFUGE

 1. Royal grounds

 We will start our tour at the Royal Grounds, home to the Ali’i, akaroyalty of Hawaii.
 The area is marked with distinct lava boundary walls and is where you can find the remains of some old structures.
-Beautiful greenery grows through the ancient stone.
+Beautiful greenery grows surrounds the ancient stone structures.
 It’s a peaceful and serene location.

 royal-grounds-city-of-refuge-kona-hawaii